Wines from the South-West, wines from Languedoc, wines from Roussillon

+Wines from the Southwest or wines from Languedoc & Roussillon?
 Pyrenees or Mediterranean?
-Wines from the Southwest or from the Southeast?

-Placed to the top worldwide in terms of wine-growing areas extend and number of appellations grouped together within the same region, it is distinguished by the remarkable density of vineyards.
-Occitan winegrowers which contribute to the wine reputation of South West and Languedoc and Roussillon.
-Each estate brings its own signature to the wines determined by the characteristics of its production area as well as by the local and family history which governs the management of its vineyard.
-Entering each of these stories individually is as much indicative of a human adventure as of a highly qualitative expression of the different Occitania wine terroirs.
+Occitanie ranks first in the world in terms of the extent of its wine-growing areas and the significant number of appellations grouped within the same cultural territory.
+Number of Occitan winegrowers is in this respect quite remarkable.
+All contribute to the wine reputation of their three unifying and identity regions: the South West, Languedoc and Roussillon.
+Each independent domain, each cooperative grouping, brings its own signature to the Occitanie wines.
+All are determined by the characteristics of their production area, as much as by the local and family history which governs the management of the vineyards.
+A dive into each of these individual stories is as revealing of a human adventure as of the highly qualitative diversity of Occitania wine terroirs.

-- Occitanie wines are distributed in two main types.
-In Languedoc and Roussillon the Mediterranean signature of the wines is essential and comes in exciting nuances depending on whether the wine-growing areas are located near the sea or backing up against the reliefs of the Pyrenees and the Massif Central.
-Red wines predominate there, commonly made from Grenache, Syrah, Mourvèdre and Carignan.
-White wines for their part often make the reputation of proper appellations such as Picpoul de Pinet or Clairette du Languedoc.
+The Occitanie wines are distributed in two main types.
+In Languedoc and Roussillon the Mediterranean signature of the wines is essential and comes in exciting nuances depending on whether the wine-growing areas are near the sea or backed by the reliefs of the Pyrenees or the Massif Central.
+Red wines are in the majority, usually from Grenache, Syrah, Mourvèdre and Carignan.
+As for white wines, they often make the reputation of their own appellations such as Picpoul de Pinet or Clairette du Languedoc.
 In the South West, where oceanic influences dominate, the vineyards are distributed in archipelago.
 The typicity of the wines is frequently qualified by singular grape varieties such as Tannat in Madiran, Malbec in Cahors or Négrette in Fronton.
 The terroir of Gaillac would even be the most demonstrative, where the restoration of endemic grape varieties on the vineyard is one of the claimed characteristics of the appellation.

-Over the days and seasons, revealing the richness of the terroirs of Roussillon, Languedoc and South West, the Occitanie wines are also revealed on Instagram. in marriage of cuvées and flavors.
+Over the days and seasons, revealing the richness of the terroirs of Roussillon, Languedoc and South West, Occitanie wines are also revealed on Instagram in marriage of cuvées and flavors.

 Benefiting from a particularly favorable climate, Occitania occupies the first place in the classification of vineyards conducted under organic labeling.
 Support for virtuous wine initiatives is even one of the first commitments of the local authority.
 In the South-West as in Languedoc-Roussillon, the number of estates whose wines are officially certified organic or organic conversion keeps growing.
 If the size of the domains concerned mainly includes small farms of a few hectares managed by independent winegrowers, the dynamic is also driven by large wine-growing structures.
 Together, all contribute to the reputation of organic wines from Occitanie, available in all the typicities of each terroir and each appellation.